oleobal/MTGBot/README.md

 "company" makes you feel less alone.

 "cowsay" and "toilet" are classic ASCII art generators.
-    Example :
     tron cowsay -f dragon-and-cow.cow I'm a [Clockwork Dragon]
 ```

+All these are toggleable in a configuration file.

 ### Installation instructions :

-Watch out, this bot expects a Unix environment.
-Now it might work on Windows, it might not (more probable, but you're welcome to try).
-But function calls were made without Windows in mind.
+Watch out, this bot is made for Unix.
+You're welcome to try it on Windows (probably by disabling features), I suppose.

-1. Install Python 3.5 (latest release at time of writing, won't work on earlier versions)
+1. Install Python 3.5 (latest release at time of writing, won't work on earlier versions).
+When I write ```pip```, I of course mean the Python 3 version, so ```pip3``` or ```python3 pip``` or something along those lines.

 2. The following instructions have to be executed in command line